ImaginaryLogs/CSOPESY-MCO1/README.md

 };
 ```

-These small surface methods (`start/stop`) flip context flags while the render loop coordinates with other threads via the barrier and latch.
+These small surface methods (`start/stop`) flip context flags while the render loop coordinates lifecycle with the barrier at start and a latch countdown on exit.

 ```38:42:src/os_agnostic/DisplayHandler.cpp
 std::string DisplayHandler::scrollOnce(const std::string& s) {